What does WRAP stand for?

 I am not keen on the idea of talking about myself in a group.
 Will I be put on the spot?

-Talking in a group can be daunting, especially at the beginning of a course when you may not know anyone in the group or what to expect.
-The facilitators understand this and know from their own experience what it’s like to be a participant – the safety of everyone in the group is their main concern.
-Participation is always voluntary, you are invited to talk about only what you are comfortable sharing, and no one will be put on the spot.
+Talking in a group can be daunting, especially at first.
+The facilitators understand this and prioritise the safety and comfort of every participant.
+Sharing is always voluntary – you’re encouraged to speak only about what you feel comfortable sharing, and no one will be put on the spot.

 Do you do any roleplay on the course?